serhioms/FastFlow/README.md

 | 8 threads  |  3   | 14  | 14  | 15 | 11   |
 | 16 threads | 10   | 30  | 28  | 35 | 20   |

 So far flow based on LMax Disruptor 3-5 times faster then Fast Flow or High Order implementation.
 More over High Order implementation slightly faster then Fast Flow!?
 Why so?
-There is a reason behind - there is no any blocking synchronization in [this flow](https://github.com/serhioms/FastFlow/blob/master/src/test/java/perfomance/PerfomanceFlows.java) cause no parallel task in it!
+There is a reason behind - there is no any blocking synchronization in [this flow](https://github.com/serhioms/FastFlow/blob/master/src/test/java/perfomance/PerfomanceDFlows.java) because no parallel task in it!

-## Exception handling

-Exception Handler is generic class which fast flow call in case of any exception during the run.
-Default handler just print stack trace into System.err:

-	    fastflow.setExceptionHandler(new ExceptionHandler<TestContext>(){
-	        @Override
-	        public TaskTransition handleTaskException((task, ex)->{
-	            System.err.printf("Task %s get failed %s\n", task, ex.getMessage());
-	            return TaskTransition.ContinueExecution;
-	        }
-	    });

 ## Usage
-Since fast flow is not published to any maven repository you can [download latest jar](https://github.com/serhioms/FastFlow/tree/master/distribution/fast-flow-8.0.1.jar) and include it in your project or use source code as is.
+Since fast flow is not published in any maven repository you can [download latest jar](https://github.com/serhioms/FastFlow/tree/master/distribution/fast-flow-8.0.1.jar) and include it in your project or use source code as is.

 License is [MIT](https://github.com/serhioms/FastFlow/blob/master/LICENSE)